awsdocs/amazon-ses-developer-guide/doc-source/send-email-concepts-deliverability.md

 ### Verification<a name="send-email-concepts-deliverability-verification"></a>

 Unfortunately, it's possible for a spammer to falsify an email header and spoof the originating email address so that it appears as though the email originated from a different source\.
 To maintain trust between email providers and Amazon SES, Amazon SES needs to ensure that its senders are who they say they are\.
 You are therefore required to verify all email addresses from which you send emails through Amazon SES to protect your sending identity\.
 You can verify email addresses by using the Amazon SES console or by using the Amazon SES API\.
 You can also verify entire domains\.
-For more information, see [Creating and verifying an email address identity](creating-identities.md#verify-email-addresses-procedure) and [Creating and verifying a domain identity](creating-identities.md#verify-domain-procedure)\.
+For more information, see [Creating an email address identity](creating-identities.md#verify-email-addresses-procedure) and [Creating a domain identity](creating-identities.md#verify-domain-procedure)\.

 If your account is still in the Amazon SES sandbox, you also need to verify all recipient addresses except for addresses provided by the Amazon SES mailbox simulator\.
 For information about getting out of the sandbox, see [Moving out of the Amazon SES sandbox](request-production-access.md)\.
 For more information about the mailbox simulator, see [Using the mailbox simulator manually](send-an-email-from-console.md#send-email-simulator)\.